Learn about, celebrate, and honour the history and achievements of Black Canadians.

-Try these subject headings, online resources, or check with library staff for more materials.
+Try these subject headings, electronic resources, or check with reference staff for more materials:

 From the Resources page, go to the Slavery and Anti-Slavery Transnational Archive, devoted to the study and understanding of the history of slavery in America and the rest of the world from the 17th century to the late 19th century.
 Archival collections were sourced from more than 60 libraries.